-In connection with the Oklahoma State Regents' Endowment Program (the Endowment Program), the state of Oklahoma has matched contributions received under the Endowment Program.
-The state match amounts, plus retained accumulated earnings, totaled approximately \$8,262,000 at June 30, 2021, and are invested by the State Regents for Higher Education on behalf of the University.
+In connection with the Oklahoma State Regents' Endowment Program (the Endowment Program), the State of Oklahoma has matched contributions received under the Endowment Program.
+The state match amounts plus retained accumulated earnings totaled approximately \$9,531,000 at June 30, 2022 and are invested by the State Regents on behalf of the University.
 The University is entitled to receive an annual distribution of earnings of 4.5% of the market value at year-end on these funds.
-Legal title of these endowment funds is retained by the State Regents for Higher Education; only the funds available for distribution, or approximately \$447,000 at June 30, 2021, have been reflected as assets in the accompanying statement of net position.
+Legal title of these endowment funds is retained by the State Regents; only the funds available for distribution, or approximately \$533,000 at June 30, 2022, have been reflected as assets in the accompanying statement of net position.

-Note 9: Related-Party Transactions
+Note 10: Related-Party Transactions